gschmutz/iot-vehicle-tracking-demo/README.md

 # IoT Vehicle Tracking End-to-End Streaming Demo

-In this demo we will be ingesting IoT data into a Kafka topic from which it will be analyzed using Stream Analytics.
+In this demo we will be ingesting IoT data into a Kafka topic from which it will be analysed using Stream Analytics.
 To make it a bit more realistic, the data is not directly sent to Kafka from the IoT devices (vehicles) but first sent through an MQTT broker (IoT gateway).

 The following diagram shows the setup of the data flow which will be implemented step by step.
-Of course we will not be using real-life data, but have a program simulating trucks and their driving behviour.
+Of course we will not be using real-life data, but have a program simulating trucks and their driving behaviour.

 ![Alt Image Text](./images/use-case-overview.png "Use Case Overview")

-We will see various technolgoies in action, such as **Kafka**, **MQTT**, **Kafka Connect**, **Kafka Streams** and **ksqlDB**.
+We will see various technologies in action, such as **Kafka**, **MQTT**, **Kafka Connect**, **Kafka Streams** and **ksqlDB**.

 ## Preparation